How to File a Financial Elder Abuse Claim

 - Secured temporary and permanent restraining orders to protect elders from their financial abusers

-- Obtained judgments both in court and through arbitration rescinding changes in title of real property, essentially putting our clients back in their homes
+- Obtained judgments both in court and through arbitration rescinding changes in the title of real property, essentially putting our clients back in their homes

 - Obtained favorable damage awards in court and through arbitration.